 Make sure your doctor adds M.D. as part of her signature.

-We've received more than one report of a consulate rejecting a Medical Certificate because the physician neglected to include his/her credentials in the signature.
+We've received more than one report of a consulate rejecting a Medical Certificate because the physician neglected to include his/her credentials in the signature, as in D.R.
+Doolittle, M.D.

 Background Checks and Apostilles